An in-depth analysis of how Drupal's development was sponsored between July 1, 2015 and June 30, 2016.

 This theory played out in the Linux community well before it played out in the Drupal community.
 The Linux project is 25 years old now has seen a steady increase in the number of corporate contributors for roughly 20 years.
 While Linux companies like Red Hat and SUSE rank highly on the contribution list, so do non-Linux-centric companies such as Samsung, Intel, Oracle and Google.
 The major theme in this story is that all of these corporate contributors were using Linux as an integral part of their business.

-The 659 organizations that contribute to Drupal (which includes corporations), is roughly three times the number of organizations that sponsor development of the Linux kernel, "one of the largest cooperative software projects ever attempted".
+The 659 organizations that contribute to Drupal (which includes corporations), is roughly three times the number of organizations that sponsor development of the Linux kernel.
 In fairness, Linux has a different ecosystem than Drupal.
 The Linux business ecosystem has various large organizations (Red Hat, Google, Intel, IBM and SUSE) for whom Linux is very strategic.
 As a result, many of them employ dozens of full-time Linux contributors and invest millions of dollars in Linux each year.

 In the Drupal community, Acquia has had people dedicated full-time to Drupal starting nine years ago when it hired Gábor Hojtsy to contribute to Drupal core full-time.
 Today, Acquia has about 10 developers contributing to Drupal full-time.
 They work on core, contributed modules, security, user experience, performance, best practices, and more.
 Their work has benefited untold numbers of people around the world, most of whom are not Acquia customers.